 Red Gulch Dinosaur Tracksite

 About 10 miles from Greybull, explore an ancient ocean shoreline at the Red Gulch Dinosaur Tracksite.
 Discovered in 1997, this site is one of the few in the world from the Middle Jurassic period of 160-180 million years ago.
 Until scientists explored it, many thought the entire Bighorn Basin was covered by an ancient ocean, also known as the Sundance Sea.
-Tip: go early in the morning to avoid the heat.
+It’s approximately a quarter-mile on wide and accessible walkways to see the tracks.
+Go early in the morning to avoid the heat.
 There are restrooms and a covered picnic area.

 In downtown Greybull, stop into Crazy Woman Trading Post for one of its “famous” Crazy Woman tees, western art, jewelry and home decor.
+It’s one of 15 shops in town selling everything from antiques to souvenirs.
 Across from the trading post is the Bighorn Basin Geoscience Center where you can watch videos, touch a fossil and get guided tours of the Red Gulch Dinosaur Site.

 For More Information: